A forex market can be profitable for beginner traders but have to know what exactly they are trading

-For many people, it is still unclear what they are really selling and buying in the currency market.
+Forex trading is for many people still unclear, many are confused with what they are really selling and buying in the currency market.
 So, let’s make clear what forex trading is!

-It is also possible to trade many minor currencies also known as ‘exotics’.
-Such currencies are the Mexican peso (MXN), the Polish zloty (PLN) or the Norwegian krone (NOK).
-As these currencies are not so frequently traded the market is less liquid and so the trading spread may be wider.
+It is possible to trade many minor currencies also known as ‘exotics’.
+Such currencies are the Mexican peso (MXN), the Polish zloty (PLN), or the Norwegian krone (NOK).
+As these currencies are not so often traded the market is less liquid.
+So the trading spread may be wider.

-A trade is in forex has two sides.
+A trade is in the forex has two sides.

 Someone is buying one currency in the pair, at the same time another person is selling the other.
 The positions traded in forex are often in excess of 100,000 currency units, but only a fraction of the total position comes from the investor.